mondeja/pre-commit-po-hooks/README.md

  the extracted comment.
 If you want to remove the matching beginning you can pass an empty string `""`.
 - `-d/--dry-run`: Don't do the replacements, only writes to stderr the locations of the extracted comments to be replaced.

+### **`check-metadata`**

+Check that metadata fields matches a set of regular expressions.

+#### Parameters

+- `-h/--header HEADER`: Header name to match in metadata.
+This argument can be passed multiple times, but after each `-h/--header` argument must be a `-v/--value` that indicates the regular expression for that header.
+- `-v/--value REGEX`: Can be passed multiple times.
+Indicates the regular expression that the last header passed in the argument `-h/--header` must match in the checked PO files.

 [pypi-link]: https://pypi.org/project/pre-commit-po-hooks
 [pypi-version-badge-link]: https://img.shields.io/pypi/v/pre-commit-po-hooks